 Many people aren’t familiar with nootropics in general because they usually buy the commercially available ones, so the brand name is better known.
 However, there are some nootropics you need to know about as they provide a lot of benefits.

-- Piracetam: piracetam is one of the oldest nootropics and is used to improve memory, concentration and increase blood flow to the brain.
-This nootropic has also been used to treat dyslexia, depression and anxiety and it is currently available under several brand names in the US.
+- Piracetam: Piracetam is one of the oldest nootropics and is used to improve memory, concentration and increase blood flow to the brain.
+This nootropic has also been used to treat dyslexia, depression, and anxiety and it is currently available under several brand names in the US.

-- Huperzine A: huperzine A is an over the counter dietary supplement that’s extracted from Chinese club moss (traditionally used as an anti-inflammatory).
-Now the latest research shows that it provides protection for the acetylcholine, a neurotransmitter that enhances your memory, learning and other important cognitive functions.
+- Huperzine A: Huperzine A is an over the counter dietary supplement that’s extracted from Chinese club moss (traditionally used as an anti-inflammatory).
+Now the latest research shows that it provides protection for the acetylcholine, a neurotransmitter that enhances your memory, learning, and other important cognitive functions.

 - L-Tyrosine: L-Tyrosine is a nonprescription supplement that provides support for brain neurotransmitters.
-L-Tyrosine is also an amino acid that plays a vital role in the production of norepeinephrine and dopamine, and it also plays a huge part in synthesizing thyroid hormones.
+L-Tyrosine is also an amino acid that plays a vital role in the production of norepinephrine and dopamine, and it also plays a huge part in synthesizing thyroid hormones.

-This amino acid can be found in supplemental form but it’s also available in bananas, soy, sesame seeds, lima beans, yogurt and milk.
+This amino acid can be found in supplemental form but it’s also available in bananas, soy, sesame seeds, lima beans, yogurt, and milk.
 Because of the way L-Tyrosine interacts with your brain neurotransmitters, it plays an important role in increasing mental alertness, clarity and boosting energy.
 This amino acid also speeds up metabolism and thyroid functions.

 Is it Bad to Consume Nootropics for a Long-Term?

-No, it isn’t bad, and in fact it would be better if you take nootropics with the long term in mind because that’s when their benefits will be fully realized.
+No, it isn’t bad, and in fact, it would be better if you take nootropics with the long term in mind because that’s when their benefits will be fully realized.
 Just like multivitamins and muscle supplements, nootropics don’t produce changes overnight and your body needs time to get used to them.